ENCCS/gromacs-gpu-performance/content/using-pme.rst

    output to a file named like ``slurm-4565494.out``.
 It may take a few minutes to start and a few more minutes to run.

-   Run ``squeue -u trainingXXX`` where ``XXX`` is replaced by the 3-digit number of your account.
-When your job is running, it will have an "R" in the "STATUS" column.

    While it is running, you can use ``tail -f slurm*out`` to watch the output.
 When it says "Done" then the runs are finished.
 Use Ctrl-C to exit the ``tail`` command that you ran.